Constellation-Labs/documentation-hub/validate/automated/nodectl.md

 ## What is nodectl

-**nodectl** pronounced node "c" "t" "l", node-kuttle, or node control.
+nodectl pronounced node "c" "t" "l", node-kuttle, or node control.

-The purpose of this utility is to **make things easier** on you.
+The purpose of this utility is to make things easier on you.

 It obviates all of the technical aspects of running a Validator Node, so that anyone can do it!
-It comes packed with features designed to navigate the complexities of Constellation Network's validation Node on the **Hypergraph** and/or **Metagraphs**.
+It comes packed with features designed to navigate the complexities of Constellation Network's validation Node on the Hypergraph and/or Metagraphs.

-The succeeding documentation will describe the features behind **nodectl** and help to provide an easy to use guide for a utility that was designed with ease in mind.
+The succeeding documentation will describe the features behind nodectl and help to provide an easy to use guide for a utility that was designed with ease in mind.

 ### Installing nodectl